vazco/uniforms/README.md

 ## Forms components

-Most of time you'll be using either `AutoForm` or `ValidatedForm`, but there are also other form components (rather low-level ones) with different capabilities.
+Most of the time you'll be using either `AutoForm` or `ValidatedForm`, but there are also other form components (rather low-level ones) with different capabilities.

 | Component            | Self-generated? | Self-managed? | Self-validated? |
 |:--------------------:|:---------------:|:-------------:|:---------------:|